Norrbot/lotto/README.md

-# lotto
+# LottoPy
-Lotto in Python
+Lotto in Python language